fmfi-compbio/pande-mic/README_short.md

 ```
 and follow the instructions

+download a slightly modified version of deepnano blitz: https://github.com/janka000/deepnano-blitz
-download deepnano blitz and guppy not the paths where they are installed
+and note the path where it is installed

 IMPORTANT! - install deepnano blitz into the environment cretaed in previous step, NOT into a new one

 Next, please run the example (no need to change any files, the pipeline has run-time check implemented and will detect non-existing paths and ask you to provide them):